IndLaw/exifviewer/README.md

 # exifviewer
-Reads exif data from jpgs using C
+Reads exif data from jpgs using C.

+Made in 2016.